featured image ornaments

 Yes, this is my top tip on the list.

 If you use an artificial tree, make sure it is in working order.
-Also, it’s a good idea to make sure the branches are still looking good and aren’t flimsy.
+Also, it’s a good idea to make sure the branches and twinkle lights are still looking good and are working.

-This is also a great time because many tree companies have July sales for Christmas trees and Christmas decorations.
-So it’s the perfect time to make an update and purchase.
+This is also the best time because many tree companies have July sales for Christmas trees and Christmas decorations.
+So it’s the perfect time to make a purchase.

-I also love having small-lit trees around our home in baskets and if you didn’t make any purchases at the end of last year.
-Early is a great time to find these and get great deals.
+I also love having small trees with twinkle lights around our home in baskets and if you didn’t make any purchases at the end of last year.
+Early is the best time to find these and get great deals.

 easy-ways-to-plan-ahead-for-christmas-dried-orange-slices